Rapptz/eos/README.md

 ### Design

+Unlike most datetime libraries, `eos` does not have the concept of a "naive" datetime without a timezone.
+All datetimes must have a timezone attached to them, a sensible default being UTC or local time. `eos` only supports ISO 8601 dates used throughout the world and is exclusively on the proleptic Gregorian calendar.
+This makes it not ideal for dates dealing with the past or with alternative Calendar systems. `eos` also assumes that there are 86400 seconds in a day.

+### Acknowledgements

 The design of this library was inspired by the following:

 - [Python's `datetime` module][pydt]
+- [`arrow`][pyarrow]
+- [`dateutil`][dateutil]
 - [Java's `java.time`][javadt]
 - [Joda-Time][joda-time]
 - [Noda-Time][noda-time]

-Unlike most datetime libraries, `eos` does not have the concept of a "naive" datetime without a timezone.
-All datetimes must have a timezone attached to them, a sensible default being UTC or local time. `eos` only supports ISO 8601 dates used throughout the world and is exclusively on the proleptic Gregorian calendar.
-This makes it not ideal for dates dealing with the past or with alternative Calendar systems. `eos` also assumes that there are 86400 seconds in a day.
+- [Howard Hinnant's <date>][cpp-date]

+Certain algorithms come from one of these libraries above.
+Likewise, due to the difficult nature of testing datetimes, certain tests were adapted from one of these libraries as well to have better test coverage.

+Without these libraries, this one would not be possible.
+This one stands on the shoulder of giants.

+### License

+This project is licensed under the [Apache-2 license][apache].

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `eos` by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.

 [greg-cal]: https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar
 [temporal]: https://github.com/tc39/proposal-temporal